Omrid1994/intro_to_control_lecs/_sources/Chapter3.md

     \big(1+P(s)C(s)\big)^{-1}=\frac{s^2-2s+1}{s^2+s+1},
 $$

 which is stable, so that the feedback connection is stable.
 Note that $P$ and $C$ are not stable.
-Thus, a controller can be used to stabilize an unstable plant.
+Thus, an unstable controller can be used to stabilize an unstable plant.
 ```